albertoclarit/karaf_examples/Readme.md

 Unfortunately `pax-jsf-support` is using Myfaces 2.2 and Pax-CDI was expecting 2.3

-We need to remove the module
-- `bundle:list`  and look for the ids of MyFaces libraries
-- `bundle:uninstall [ids space separated]`

-We can now instal MyFaces 2.3
-- `install    mvn:org.apache.myfaces.core/myfaces-api/2.3.8`
-- `install -s mvn:org.apache.myfaces.core/myfaces-impl/2.3.8`

-Start the MyFaces 2.3 bundles which are not active see `list` `start [ids space separated]`

-We need to activate
-Then we can proceed with installation of Pax-CDI dependencies
+We can proceed with installation of Pax-CDI dependencies
 - `feature:install pax-cdi`
 - `feature:install pax-cdi-web`
 - `feature:install pax-cdi-web-weld`
 - `feature:install pax-cdi-web-weld-jetty`

+We can now instal MyFaces 2.3
+- `install    mvn:org.apache.myfaces.core/myfaces-api/2.3.8`
+- `install -s mvn:org.apache.myfaces.core/myfaces-impl/2.3.8`

+Start the MyFaces 2.3 bundles which are not active see
+- `bundle:list`
+- `start [ids space separated]`

 Building the modules